Carlhaukas/gueststatus/content/en/privacy-policy.md

   - Develop new features and improve the Shield service.
   - Conduct market research and innovation.
   - **Legal Basis:** Legitimate Interests (GDPR Article 6(1)(f)) – To innovate and enhance our products.
   - **Safeguards:** Data is anonymized (e.g., MAC addresses hashed, IP addresses masked) and aggregated to prevent identification of individuals.
-Users can opt out of R&D data use by contacting us at **carl@haukas.eu**.
+Users can opt out of R&D data use by contacting us at **carl@gueststatus.com**.

 #### **To Comply with Legal Obligations**
 - Process your data to meet legal or regulatory requirements.